How to Select Random Rows from a List in Google Sheets

 Four Random Rows

-• The output is dynamic and updates with each sheet recalculation.
+Note that the output is dynamic and updates with each sheet recalculation.
 To “freeze” the sample, copy and paste as values.

 If you frequently sample in your spreadsheet, you likely need a faster and more flexible solution.
 Let’s take a look at a random sampling add-on next.

-Method 2: Using The Random Sampler Add-On
+Method 2: Using The Random Sampler Add-On (Recommended)

 Steps to install the Random Sampler add-on